 You now will find on the Rnd 2 page that we have endeavoured to name all the players.

-Left: We believe this is an image of George, if any one can positively identify him or the player we have named as Calwell, please contact Blueseum.
+Image: We believe this is a photo of George, if any one can positively identify him or the player we have named as Calwell, please contact Blueseum.

 George Calwell was the older brother of Clarrie Calwell, and his short VFL career of just 24 matches for Carlton included two Grand Finals played in the shadow of World War 1 - a stirring Premiership victory in 1914, and a shock defeat in 1916.
 Yet only weeks after playing in the 1916 decider, George was discharged from the Australian Army as medically unfit!

 Melbourne in the first decades of the 20th century had numerous ‘workplace’ football teams that competed in mid-week, as well as weekend competitions.
 Myers, Tramways and Railway Workshops all had sides, as did Clifton’s Rope Works.
 Clifton’s star player was a fair-haired terrier named George Calwell, whose dominance around the packs brought him an invitation to play at Princes Park in 1914.

 George who was born in North Carlton, made his senior debut for the Blues against St Kilda in May of that year, on a half-forward flank beside another notable first-gamer; Charlie Fisher.
 The Saints won by 13 points in an upset, but Carlton went on to finish the season on top of the ladder.
 Unfortunately, the satisfaction of that achievement was overshadowed by the outbreak of war in Europe barely one month earlier.